-we propose a one \texttt{put} per \texttt{multicast} message-passing model based on the DyXY routing algorithm~\cite{DyXY_routing_method} to implement the multicast mechanism with the knowledge of network topology and graph topology.
+To enable efficient multicast, we propose a one \texttt{put} per \texttt{multicast} message-passing model based on the DyXY routing algorithm~\cite{DyXY_routing_method} to implement the multicast mechanism for a given network topology and graph topology.

 \textbf{One Put per Multicast.} Our one \texttt{put} per \texttt{multicast} model is inspired by multicast on Ethernet.
-In Ethernet, multicast is group communication where data transmission is addressed to a group of destination computers simultaneously.
-In MultiGCN, \texttt{put} refers to putting the replica of a vertex's feature vector to its neighboring vertices, while \texttt{multicast} means the packet generated by \texttt{put} is scattered to all its destinations in the fashion of multicast.
+In Ethernet, multicast is a group communication where data transmission is addressed to a group of destination computers simultaneously.
+In MultiGCN, \texttt{put} refers to putting the replica of a vertex's feature vector to its neighboring vertices, while \texttt{multicast} means the packet generated by \texttt{put} is scattered to all its destinations in Ethernet multicast-like fashion.

-The basic routing algorithm we use is DyXY \cite{DyXY_routing_method}, which provides adaptive routing based on congestion conditions nearby.
-The algorithm is adaptive in that it makes routing decisions by monitoring the congestion status nearby, and the deadlock-free and livelock-free features are reached by limiting the path of a packet in the network to one of the shortest paths between the source and the destination.
+The basic routing algorithm we use is DyXY \cite{DyXY_routing_method}, which provides adaptive routing based on congestion status nearby.
+The algorithm is adaptive in that it makes routing decisions by monitoring the congestion status nearby.
+It is also deadlock-free and livelock-free since the path of a packet in the network to one of the shortest paths between the source and the destination is limited.
 If multiple shortest paths are available, the routers will help the packet to choose one of them based on the congestion condition of the network.
-A stress value, i.e., the occupation ratio of routing buffer, is used to represent the congestion condition of a router in this work.
+A stress value, i.e., the occupation ratio of the routing buffer, is used to represent the congestion condition of a router in this work.
 Each router stores instant stress values for all neighbors, which are updated periodically.
 The detailed routing algorithm is shown in Algorithm \ref{alg:DyXY_routing} and a routing example for the replica of V$_0$'s feature vector is depicted in Figure~\ref{fig:optimization_routing}(a).
-See Section~\ref{sec:round_execution_mechanism} for the details of graph mapping.
+See Section~\ref{sec:round_execution_mechanism} for details of graph mapping.